12 O'Clock (film)

-12 O'Clock is a 1958 Bollywood Thriller and Mystery film starring Guru Dutt, Waheeda Rehman and Rehman.
+12 O'Clock is a 1958 Indian neo-noir mystery thriller film starring Guru Dutt, Waheeda Rehman and Rehman.
 It was produced by G.P.
 Sippy and directed by Pramod Chakravorty.
-It was listed in Best Bollywood Noirs of 1950s by Filmfare, citing, While Guru Dutt is as effective as ever and Waheeda looks suitably grief-stricken and confused, the film belongs to Rehman, who plays Bani's manipulative brother-in-law to perfection.
+It was listed in Best Bollywood Noirs of 1950s by Filmfare, citing, "While Guru Dutt is as effective as ever and Waheeda looks suitably grief-stricken and confused, the film belongs to Rehman, who plays Bani's manipulative brother-in-law to perfection."

 Plot

 At exactly 12:00 noon, two gunshots are fired at the Dadar Railway Station, Bombay.
-The gunshots kill Maya (Sabita Chatterji), the wife of Raimohan (Rehman).
-One of the assailants is none other than Maya's sister, Bani Choudhary (Waheeda Rehman), and a gun is recovered from her handbag.
+The gunshots kill Maya, the wife of Raimohan.
+One of the assailants is none other than Maya's sister, Bani Choudhary, and a gun is recovered from her handbag.
 The second assailant flees on a motorcycle, meets with an accident, and is instantly killed.
 The police charge Bani with murdering her sister.
-Faced with overwhelming evidence against Bani, her lawyer boyfriend, Ajay Kumar (Guru Dutt) must race against time to come to the truth behind Maya's murder.
+Faced with overwhelming evidence against Bani, her lawyer boyfriend, Ajay Kumar must race against time to come to the truth behind Maya's murder.